maurerle/ff-supernode/README.md

 ### Removing domains

-To remove domains, it is suggested to `rm /etc/systemd/network/*` and `rm -r /etc/systemd/system/sys-subsystem-net-devices*`
+To remove domains, it is suggested to `rm /etc/systemd/network/*` and run `systemctl disable wait-for-ip@batX` for each removed interface

 ### MAC-Selection